New to GEOG 489?

 - Course Structure: Online, 20-30 hours a lesson for 10 weeks

 - Overview: GEOG 489 is an elective for Penn State's Master of GIS.
-In GEOG 489, you will learn advanced applications of Python for developing and customizing GIS software, designing user interfaces, solving complex geoprocessing tasks, and leveraging open source.
+In GEOG 489, you will learn advanced applications of Python for developing and customizing GIS software, designing user interfaces, and solving complex geoprocessing tasks, on both proprietary and open source platforms.
 The course consists of readings, walkthroughs, projects, quizzes, and discussions about advanced GIS programming concepts and techniques, and a final term project.
-It complements the material covered in GEOG 485: GIS Programming and Customization.
+It complements the material covered in GEOG 485: GIS Programming and Software Development.
 Software covered in the course includes: Esri ArcGIS Pro/arcpy, Jupyter Notebook, Esri ArcGIS API for Python, QGIS, GDAL/OGR.
-Students will also use of the Git version control software for code management, and learn techniques for distributing Python applications to end users.
+Students will also make use of the Git version control software for code management, and learn techniques for distributing Python applications to end users.

 - Prerequisite: GEOG 485

 This course is currently going through a revision to include the most up to date content.
 Lessons will be revealed as they are completed.

 This course is offered as part of the Open Educational Resources initiative of Penn State's John A. Dutton e-Education Institute.
 You are welcome to use and reuse materials that appear in this site (other than those copyrighted by others) subject to the licensing agreement linked to the bottom of this and every page.